Monte Carlo Quantum Computing: Universal Quantum Circuits Using Bi-Fermion Rebits

-\begin{theorem}{(A Second {\myTheorem} of Monte Carlo Quantum Computing)}\\ Any BQP algorithm can be polynomially reduced to the computational problem of simulating an SFF-DU Hamiltonian, with the polynomial reduction also guaranteeing warm starts. \end{theorem} \begin{proof}[Proof] Firstly, if desired, any BQP circuit that executes a prescribed BQP algorithm using a number $T_0$ of quantum gates from a fixed universal set of few-body-moving operators on $N_0$ rebits can be transformed into a fault-tolerant quantum circuit comprising a number $T=O((T_0+N_0)\poly(\log(T_0+N_0)))$ of {\em multi-rebit-controlled single-rebit-transforming} gates $\{U(t)\}_{t=1}^{\mathsmaller{T}}$ on $N=O((T_0+N_0)\poly(\log(T_0+N_0)))$ rebits, with the built-in quantum fault-tolerance ensuring successful completion of quantum computation even under gate and rebit errors, provided that the rate of errors per gate and rebit is below a threshold.
-Or if no quantum error correction is built into the transformed quantum circuit $\{U(t)\}_{t=1}^{\mathsmaller{T}}$, then it is only necessary to set $N=N_0$ and $T=O(T_0)$, where a constant overhead $T/T_0=O(1)$ may be incurred to decompose each of the quantum gates used by the original BQP circuit into an $O(1)$ number of the multi-rebit-controlled single-rebit-transforming gates in $\{U(t)\}_{t=1}^{\mathsmaller{T}}$.
-Next, a Feynman-Kitaev construct can be generated for the transformed quantum circuit $\{U(t)\}_{t=1}^{\mathsmaller{T}}$, with a Hamiltonian $H_{\mathsmaller{\rm FK}}$ as defined in equations (\ref{HFKtotal}) through (\ref{HFKpropt}), possibly using amplifying Feynman-Kitaev propagators of equation (\ref{HFKproptMizel}) as well, such that the ground state $\psi_0(H_{\mathsmaller{\rm FK}})$ as a superposition of Feynman-Kitaev history states contains both a component that represents the initial state to start the BQP algorithm and one or more components which encodes the solution to the original computational problem, with each of such solution-encoding components carrying an $\Omega((T+1)^{{-}1/2})$-sized probability amplitude.
-Finally, when the Feynman-Kitaev construct is implemented into a GSQC system of bi-fermions through a homophysics $\mathfrak{M}$, the homophysical image $\mathfrak{M}(H_{\mathsmaller{\rm FK}})$ is SFF-DU as a polynomial Lie-Trotter-Kato decomposition into a number $3T+N+1$ of $O(1/\poly(T_0+N_0))$-almost node-determinate and efficiently computable tensor monomials.
-A warm start is readily obtained by sampling a configuration point from the initial Feynman-Kitaev history state with $t=0$. \end{proof}
+\begin{theorem}{(A Second {\myTheorem} of Monte Carlo Quantum Computing)}\\ Any BQP algorithm can be polynomially reduced to the computational problem of simulating an SFF-DU Hamiltonian, with the polynomial reduction also guaranteeing warm starts. \end{theorem} \begin{proof}[\iftoggle{ForUSPTO} {Demonstration} {Proof}] Firstly, if desired, any BQP circuit that executes a prescribed BQP algorithm using a number $T_0$ of quantum gates from a fixed universal set of few-body-moving operators on $N_0$ rebits can be transformed into a fault-tolerant quantum circuit comprising a number $T=O((T_0{+}N_0)\poly(\log(T_0{+}N_0)))$ of {\em multi-rebit-controlled single-rebit-transforming} gates $\{U(t)\}_{t=1}^{\mathsmaller{T}}$ on $N=O((T_0{+}N_0)\poly(\log(T_0{+}N_0)))$ rebits, with the built-in quantum fault-tolerance ensuring successful completion of quantum computation even under gate and rebit errors, provided that the rate of errors per gate and rebit is below a threshold.
+Or if no quantum error correction is built into the transformed quantum circuit $\{U(t)\}_{t=1}^{\mathsmaller{T}}$, then it is only necessary to set $N=N_0$ and $T=O(T_0)$, where a constant overhead $T/T_0=O(1)$ may be incurred to decompose each of the quantum gates used by the original BQP circuit into an $O(1)$ number of the multi-rebit-controlled single-rebit-transforming gates in $\{U(t)\}_{t=1}^{\mathsmaller{T}}$, as well to pad identity gates at the end of the Feynman-Kitaev construct for boosting the probability of measuring the computational result.